Periodic Gravitational Lensing with Oscillating Boson Stars

-For an extended source, a second type of periodic lensing arises when the source covers the lens center, as illustrated in \figurename~\ref{fig:diagram2}.
-We refer to this as type~II periodic caustic-crossing lensing, in contrast to type~I in \figurename~\ref{fig:diagram1} where the source does not cover the lens center.
-In the type~II case, whenever a caustic is present, an Einstein ring forms, and the resulting image morphology differs markedly from type~I.
+For an extended source, a second type of periodic lensing arises when the source covers the lens center, as illustrated in Fig.~\ref{fig:diagram2}.
+We refer to this as type-II periodic caustic-crossing lensing, in contrast to type~I in Fig.~\ref{fig:diagram1} where the source does not cover the lens center.
+In the type-II case, whenever a caustic is present, an Einstein ring forms, and the resulting image morphology differs markedly from type~I.